Chicken, Sweet Potato and Thyme Puree

 • 1 tsp fresh thyme

-• 300 g sweet potato peeled and roughly chopped into 3cm pieces
+• 300 g sweet potato peeled and roughly chopped into 3cm/1in pieces

-• Put the onion and thyme into the mixing bowl.
+• Put 1/4 brown/yellow onion and 1 tsp fresh thyme into the mixing bowl.
 Chop for 3 seconds, speed 5, MC on.
 Scrape down the mixing bowl.

-• Add the chicken, sweet potato and water.
+• Add 225 g chicken thigh, 300 g sweet potato and 150 ml water.
 Cook for 15 minutes, 100°C, Speed 1, MC off.
 Put the simmering basket on the lid to avoid splatter.

 • To puree, chop for 15 seconds, speed 5, MC on.
 Scrape down the mixing bowl and lid, and repeat until you are happy with the consistency (Note 1).